zachvalenta/notes-sw/ai/ml.md

 💡 calc relatedness of strings

 * _embedding_: categorized repr of text/image/audio https://simonwillison.net/2023/Oct/23/embeddings
+> Embeddings are a list of numbers which represent an object: in the case of text embeddings, they can represent words, sentences, and full paragraphs and documents, and they do so with a surprising amount of distinctiveness. https://news.ycombinator.com/item?id=43162995

 USAGE https://platform.openai.com/docs/guides/embeddings
 * search (where results are ranked by relevance to a query string)